cyberdb/micROS-drt/README.md

 micROS-RT
 =========

+###Notice
+micROS RT v0.30 is not a stable version yet.
+We are testing and fixing bugs.
+It supports both OpenDDS and OpenSplice DDS and will be released in the next few weeks.

+If you want to try micROS-RT right now, please downlad v0.2 stable version from https://github.com/cyberdb/micROS-RT/tree/dd1878cc7d6e852ecaad90ddf3efd30199cca047
+It only supports OpenSplice DDS.

 ###Introduction

 micROS RT (micROS Real-Time) is a modified ROS C++ kernel which adopts OMG's DDS (Data Distribution Service for Real-time Systems) as its underlying message transfer protocol.
 DDS is an Object Management Group's standard for pub/sub middleware (http://portals.omg.org/dds/).
 It supports high-performance, scalable and QoS-assuring message delivery.
 It has been applied into many industry-level systems.
 By replacing the original ROS message protocols (TCPROS & UDPROS) with DDS, a set of advanced features can be supported in the ROS message delivery process.